nya3jp/tast/docs/codelab_2.md

 *   creating new contexts to limit the running time of operations
 *   declaring separate helper functions
-*   deciding when to run external commands vs. using native Go code
+*   deciding when to run external commands vs. using standard Go code
 *   using channels to communicate between goroutines
 *   waiting for asynchronous events
 *   cleaning up after ourselves